 Can I talk about this billing issue with this customer over social media?
-If a crisis were to happen right now on our company’s social media account, who would I contact?
+If a crisis were to happen right now on your company’s social media account would you know who to contact?
 Can I reply to this individual in a humorous tone?
-Having a social media policy helps employees have answers and resources to common questions that come up during the year.
-Social media policies are very important to establish guidelines and rules that promote consistency, privacy, and knowledge on social media.
+Having a social media policy helps social media management teams have answers and resources to common questions that come up during the year.
+Social media policies are very important to establish social media guidelines and rules that promote consistency, privacy, and knowledge on social media.
 Social media policies come in all shapes and sizes depending on the company and their services/products, but here are a few essentials every social media policy should cover.

-A clear brand voice helps you maintain a consistent voice and direction.
-Think of your brand’s voice as the sort of personality of your social media account.
-Do you want your voice to be strictly informational and very corporate, or is there room for more casual interactions with followers?
+Your brand’s voice is important to be a consistent voice and direction.
+Are you wanting your voice to be strictly informational and very corporate, or is there room for more casual interactions with followers?
 Deciding this direction makes it easier for a consistent voice to be broadcasted when that voice is often coming from multiple employees.
 Some companies even use one final individual as the final proofreader to ensure consistency.

-When something goes wrong with a post or a real-world event is bringing negative publicity to your company, you can expect unwanted engagements with your social accounts.
-The crisis management section of your social media policy should define what your company considers a crisis and a chain of communication that follows.
+Something went wrong with a post or a real-world event that is bringing unwanted engagements with your accounts.
+Your crisis management section should define what your company considers a crisis and a chain of communication that follows.
 It often helps to label and define different levels of crises.
-You could use a “yellow” threat for a serious customer complaint that is handled by the marketing team and manager of the service area of issue needed to approve action, whereas a “red” threat could be a more serious issue needing communication with the top leadership and sign off by the CEO before acting.
+You could use a yellow level for a serious complaint that is handled by the marketing team and manager of the service area of issue needed to approve the action.
+While a red threat could be a more serious issue needing communication with the top leadership and sign off by the CEO before acting.